rrndxx/rrndxx/README.md

 # 👋 Sup!
 I'm Rendyll Ryan Cabardo.
-*I'm a passionate in learning that's why this journey will be never-ending!*
+*I'm passionate in learning that's why this journey will be never-ending!*

 ---